Daisy Marquez Shows Off Curvy Figure In Tie-Dye Bikini

-Makeup Artist Daisy Marquez wowed plenty of social media users on Sunday, August 23 when she shared some new photos of herself bikini-clad.
+Makeup Artist Daisy Marquez wowed social media users on Sunday, August 23, when she shared some new photos of herself in a bikini.
 She posted the snapshots for her 1.6 million followers on Instagram, and they quickly captured the attention of thousands after going live.

 The 19-year-old social media influencer glowed as she was photographed outdoors in a tropical setting for the slideshow, which consisted of two images.
-Daisy stood front and center in both frames as switched between two sultry poses that displayed her from the front and back.
-The model also exuded an unbothered vibe as she pouted and directed her strong gaze away from the camera’s lens.
+Daisy stood front and center in both frames and switched between two sultry poses that displayed her from both the front and back.
+The model exuded an unbothered vibe as she pouted and directed her strong gaze away from the camera’s lens.

-Her long, raven locks were parted in the middle and styled in loose waves as they cascaded down to her lower back and over her shoulders.
-Her killer figure stole the show, however, as she displayed her fit physique in a stylish and skimpy bathing suit.
+Her long, raven locks were parted in the middle and styled in loose waves as they cascaded down her back and over her shoulders.
+Her killer figure stole the show, as she displayed her fit physique in a stylish and skimpy bathing suit.

-She opted for a bikini top that featured a tie-dye print and two thin straps that tied around her neck and back.
-The garment offered just minimal coverage as its triangular cups exposed a great deal of cleavage and a bit of sideboob.
+She opted for a bikini top that featured a tie-dye print and had two thin straps that tied around her neck and back.
+The garment offered minimal coverage as its triangular cups exposed a great deal of cleavage and a bit of sideboob.

-Daisy paired the top with matching bottoms that also left very little to the imagination.
+Daisy paired the top with matching bottoms.
 The briefs were designed with a Brazilian-style thong cut that especially showcased her curvy hips and bodacious backside.
 The number also featured high-waisted side-straps that drew attention to her toned core.

-In the caption, she shared lyrics from a Drake song titled “The Zone,” which features The Weeknd.
+In the caption, she shared lyrics from the Drake song, “The Zone,” which features The Weeknd.

 The eye-catching slideshow was met with a large amount of support from followers, amassing more than 30,000 likes in just 30 minutes after going live.
-More than 300 individuals also took to the comments section to shower Daisy with compliments on her body, beauty, and bikini.
+More than 300 individuals also took to the comments section to shower the model with compliments on her body, her beauty, and her bikini.

-“God just blessed me wow,” one user wrote, following their compliment with a string of heart-eyes emoji.
+“God just blessed me wow,” one user wrote, following their compliment with a string of heart-eye emoji.

 “Stunning, oh my god, just stunning,” added a second fan.